 - Type of payment – do you expect to pay at end of service in lump sum or pay on an hourly basis monthly, are there progress reports or steps in the process that would allow for progress payments

-Once this is defined, BS&C may be involved in creating the appropriate agreement.
-Graduate Studies will work with BS&C to finalize the grant funded agreement(s).
+Once this is defined, our office may be involved in creating the appropriate agreement.
+Research and Sponsored Programs will work with us to finalize the grant funded agreement(s).

 • What is the typical contract processing time?

 Review and approval as to form for most standard low-dollar value agreements should take from 2-3 days once received in our office.
 If other documents and information are needed to support the agreement such as insurance or permits which come from the vendor, the length of time can vary depending on the vendor.
 Some services will require competition which will be based on dollar amount.
-The Purchasing Office is the office delegated the authority to perform competition.
 This will add several days to several weeks to the process depending on the complexity and dollar amount of the purchase.
-All personal service agreements require review by the Department of Enterprise Services (DES) and some require approval based on dollar amount or type of service.
-This will delay the agreement by up to 10 working days after submittal to DES.
-Additional information can be found at http://www.cwu.edu/contracts/personal-and-purchased-service-contracting.

 • How can I amend an existing agreement if some of the terms need to be changed?

 Depending upon the type of agreement and the dollar amount, there may be several steps involved in creating and signing an amendment to an existing agreement.
-For non-competitively awarded purchased service agreements, a simple call or email to BS&C with the terms that need to be changed will suffice.
+For non-competitively awarded agreements, a simple email to our office with the terms that need to be changed may suffice.
 Items that would normally require an amendment would include: a change in scope of work, change in dollar amount of agreement, and substantial increase in amount of time necessary to the complete work.
 We will prepare an amendment document for your review if an amendment is necessary.
 Once the amendment is approved, we will send to the vendor for signature.

-For purchased service agreements that have been competitively awarded, we may be limited by the original scope of work on what types of changes can be made.
+For contracts that have been competitively awarded, we may be limited by the original scope of work on what types of changes can be made.
 Please contact BS&C to discuss before notifying the vendor.

 • Should the contract be signed by CWU first or the vendor?